apache/dolphinscheduler/docs/docs/en/guide/howto/general-setting.md

 ## Language

 DolphinScheduler supports two types of built-in language which include `English` and `Chinese`.
 You could click the button on the top control bar named `English` and `Chinese` and change it to another one when you want to switch the language.
-All your pages of DolphinScheduler's language will be changed when you switch the language from one to another.
+The entire DolphinScheduler page language will shift when you switch the language selection.

 ## Theme